-- Once the supplemental front air bags or supplemental side air bag has inflated, the air bag module will not function again and must be replaced.
-The air bag module should be replaced by an authorized NISSAN dealer.
-The air bag module cannot be repaired. - The supplemental front air bag and supplemental side air bag systems should be inspected by an authorized NISSAN dealer if there is any damage to the front end or side portion of the vehicle or replaced if the supplemental air bag has inflated. - If you need to dispose of these supplemental systems or scrap the vehicle, contact an authorized NISSAN dealer.
+- The supplemental front air bag, supplemental side air bag systems and pre-tensioner seat belt system should be inspected by an authorized NISSAN dealer if there is any damage to the front end or side portion of the vehicle or replaced if the supplemental air bag has inflated. - If you need to dispose of these supplemental systems or pretensioner seat belt system or scrap the vehicle, contact an authorized NISSAN dealer.
 Correct disposal procedures are set forth in the appropriate NISSAN Service Manual.
 Incorrect disposal procedures could cause personal injury.